r-hub/blog/content/post/2020-12-01-url-checks/index.md

   )
 ```

-Or, for something faster, you can use the [`urlchecker` package](https://github.com/r-lib/urlchecker/).
+Or, for something faster **and not requiring R-devel**, you can use the [`urlchecker` package](https://github.com/r-lib/urlchecker/).
 It is especially handy because it can also help you *fix* URLs that are redirected, by replacing them with the thing they are re-directed to.

 On R-hub package builder, the equivalent of